Court-Ordered Alcohol and Drug Evaluation Marietta?

 A clinical evaluation for DUI in Marietta is an assessment conducted by a licensed evaluator to determine if an individual has a substance abuse problem.
 The evaluation typically involves a series of questions about the individual’s alcohol and drug use history, as well as their current mental and physical health.
 The results of the evaluation are used to determine the appropriate level of treatment or education required for the individual to regain their driving privileges.

-What is the purpose of Drug Evaluation?
+What is the purpose of drug evaluation?

 The purpose of drug evaluation is to determine the safety and efficacy of a new drug before it is approved for use by the general public.
 This involves a series of clinical trials and studies to test the drug’s effectiveness, side effects, and potential risks.
 The results of these evaluations are used by regulatory agencies to make decisions about whether or not to approve the drug for use.

-for more Information please visit: https://dch.georgia.gov/about-us
+for more information, please visit: https://dch.georgia.gov/about-us

 Call Now